-Windows, external doors and joinery Repair category 2 Notes The windows comprise older timber framed double glazed units.
-Typical weathering/wear and tear is evident, and there is also condensation staining to margins internally.
-The entrance door functioned adequately, although this is also of an older style/type.
+Windows, external doors and joinery Repair category 1 Notes The windows are along modern lines and functioned adequately (where tested).
+The external door was generally found to be in a serviceable condition, although it is of an older style/type.
 Windows and external doors can be problematic and over time their operation can be affected, and opening mechanisms damaged.
-It is therefore likely that attention will be required as part of an ongoing maintenance programme, until they are replaced.
+It is therefore likely that attention will be required as part of an ongoing maintenance programme.